Satvik-19/Flutter-ToDo-app/README.md

+NOTE: A NEW UPDATE (v1.0.1) IS AVAILABLE FOR THE FLUTTER ToDo LIST APP.
+PACKED WITH IMPROVEMENTS, UPDATES, AND NEW FEATURES.
 # ToDo List App

 A minimalist ToDo List app built with Flutter, using minimal UI design principles.
 This app allows users to create, edit, and complete tasks with a clean and intuitive interface.
 Smooth animations enhance the user experience.